gnosis/dx-docs/source/add-token-pair.md

-# Add a trading token pair
+# Add a token pair
-The DutchX is an open platform, and as such, anybody can add it's token by themselves.
+The DutchX is an open platform, and as such, anybody can add a token pair to trade.

-Check out this slides to find out more about the advantages and some information about <a href="_static/docs/DutchX_Handbook_New_Tokens.pdf" download>Listing a token in the DutchX</a>.
+Check out these slides to find out more about <a href="_static/docs/DutchX_Handbook_New_Tokens.pdf" download>listing a token on the DutchX</a>.

-There are several ways you can add a token to the DutchX.
+There are several ways to add a token pair to the DutchX.
 All of them end up using the `addTokenPair` function in the [**DutchExchange.sol**](https://github.com/gnosis/dx-contracts/blob/master/contracts/DutchExchange.sol) contract.